 Beer rating: 90

 Why we don’t like it: We’re gonna be honest, this beer isn’t cheap.
-While you can generally find it on sale at your local beer seller, you’re still only getting a four pack (of 16 ounce cans).
-Another thing we aren’t jazzed about is the fact that New England Style IPAs are really meant to be drank pretty much immediately.
-This isn’t great for those of us who like to pick up brews when we see them and crack them open on some random Wednesday (because, listen, beers aren’t only for Fridays).
-New England IPAs are supposed to be drank in a timely manner, which, okay, we’re not opposed to.
+While you can generally find it on sale at your local beer seller, you’re still only getting a four pack (of 16-ounce cans).
+Another thing we aren’t jazzed about is the fact that New England Style IPAs are really meant to drink pretty much immediately.
+This isn’t great for those of us who like to pick up brews when we see them and crack them open on some random Wednesday (because listen, beers aren’t only on Fridays).
+You drink New England IPAs are supposed promptly, which, okay, we’re not opposed to.
 It’s just, you know...
 Prioritizing.